 - 3 cups All Purpose Flour

-- 1 Teaspoon Instant yeast
+- 1 Teaspoon Instant Yeast

-- ½ Teaspoon Sugar
+- 1/2 Teaspoon Sugar

-- In a large bowl, whisk together the flour, salt and yeast, then pour in the warm water.
+- In a large bowl, whisk together the flour, salt, sugar and yeast, then pour in the warm water.

 - Once combined, cover the bowl tightly with plastic wrap and let it sit on the counter overnight.

-- When the dough is done rising, preheat the oven to 450 degrees with a dutch oven, without the lid.
+- When the dough is done rising, preheat the oven to 450 degrees with a dutch oven inside, without the lid.

 - Allow the dough to rest while you preheat the oven and the pot.
 The pot needs to heat for 30 minutes.

 - After the dutch oven has preheated, line the bottom with parchment paper and place ball of dough in the center of the dutch oven and cover with the lid.